TRIUMF Facts: Canada's National Laboratory for Particle Physics

 Isotopes are forms of an element whose atoms have more neutrons than normal.
 Some isotopes are stable, but others break down soon after they form, releasing radiation in the process.
 These isotopes are known as radioactive isotopes or radioisotopes.
-Most radioisotopes are harmful to humans, but some are not harmful when used in specific doses and are helpful in medicine.
+Most radioisotopes are harmful to humans, but some are not harmful when used in tiny and very specific amounts and are actually helpful in medicine.
 Medical isotopes are used for both diagnosis and treatment.

 Some radioisotopes are used to destroy cancerous tumours.
-Others are used as tracers to follow a particular process in the body.
-The tracer radioisotopes become incorporated into the process and release radiation as they travel.
+Others are used as tracers that allow doctors to follow a particular process in the body.
+They are also used to provide a helpful view of a specific area in the body.
+The radioisotopes become incorporated into a process or area—often after being attached to a carrier substance that is normally present inside the body—and release radiation.
 The radiation doesn't harm the patient but can be detected, helping doctors to diagnose a health problem.

 When visitors leave the research area of the facility and walk back to reception, they pass through a radiation detector.
 All of the students and staff from my school had no detectable radiation in their bodies.
 The facility also performs regular checks of the environment surrounding the facility and finds no increased radiation beyond the normal background level.
 The staff are well aware of both the benefits and the potential dangers of their work and make sure that safety is maintained.
 I have no worries about taking a tour again and am looking forward to my next visit.
 TRIUMF is a fascinating place.